 For my online and VIP students, I provide them a “Client Look Back” document that helps makes process #2 more manageable by giving them a step-by-step guide to list out their clients and capture – as best they can – their referral sources.

-Having this list of our referral sources is excellent date for your business and provides us with a starting point.
+Having the list of referral sources is excellent data for your business and provides you with a starting point.
 We will know a few important key points after we complete step one.
 You will know:

 - Who has actually referred you (this may surprise you)

 - How many times they have referred you (the further you go back in years the better)